dennisrazumovsky/precizer/README.md

 </sub>

 ### Example 6

 Relative path to ignore.
 PCRE2 regular expressions could be used to specify a pattern to ignore files or directories.
 Attention!
 All paths for the regular expression must be  specified as relative.

-To understand what a relative path looks like, just run traverses without the _--ignore_ option and look how the terminal will display relative paths that are written to the database.
-Two subexamples:
+To understand what a relative path looks like, just run traverses without the _--ignore_ option and look up how the terminal will display relative paths that are written to the database:

 ```sh
 % tree -L 3 tests/examples/diffs